DoutorJP/shellpkg/README.md

 # Shell Pkg
-A minimal, package manageranager written in shell script
+A minimal, user-maintainable package manageranager written in shell script.

-# What is this?
-This is a Package Manager written in Shell script.
-It's minimal, not bloated, and lets users with a little knowledge easily mantain their own packages.

-> Other package managers work with local packages, that often get old.
-With Shell Pkg, your packages are download directly from the internet at the time you start an install.
-And, you don't have to deal with depedencies.

-Comment: This is decidedly not true.
-There are RR distros and systems that are pretty close to being up-to-date at all times.
-That said, for distros with a stable package base, this might be useful if you need "just that one" updated package.
-I will add some suggestion to an accompanying issue.
+Shell Pkg is designed to work alongside an existing package manager.

 # Where are the packages?
 One goal of this project is for everything to be user-maintainable.
 As such, there are no official repositories at this point.
-That said, creating packages is easy (see below).
-An example for Telegram is provided.
+That said, creating packages is easy (see below) and repositories can be shared - for example with Git.
+An example package for Telegram is provided.
+TODO: Make a generic example package that actually does nothing.

 # How to create a package?
-It's easy.
-Create a Bash script and point the install to `/opt` and a link on `/usr/bin/local.` Also, you have to create 3 files. `install.sh`for install, `remove.sh` for unninstall and `update.sh` for updating.
-All of them needs to have the exact name.
-Place them on a folder with the **exact** same name of the package on the shellpkg-repo folder.
+Packages can be created by making a directory in the repository folder and adding three scripts:

+- `install.sh`
+- `remove.sh`
+- `update.sh`

+The working directory for each of these scripts is `/tmp`.
+They will be called by the respective shellpkg-commands and can perform arbitrary operations.

+Additionally, a folder `meta` can be contained in the package folder containing three additional optional files:

+- `description` (human-readable package description)
+- `dependencies` a list of dependencies, lines starting with # are ignored
+- `conflicts` a list of conflicting packages, lines starting with # are ignored

 # How to install?
-I created a Debian package for easy installation, but if you aren't running Debian our Ubuntu, just download the source code, extract, place all the files in `usr/local/bin` and place the `shellpkg-repo` folder in `/opt`.
+Place the files in their respective directories (as indicated by their paths relative to this Git repo) and add /opt/bin to your PATH variable

 # Commands